Public Agency Revenue Bonds

 Public Agency Revenue Bonds (PARBs)

-These include state entities or programs, such as the Clean Water State Revolving Fund or toll bridges.
+These include state entities or programs, such as the Clean Water State Revolving and Drinking Water State Revolving funds, Expansion of the CalSTRS headquarters building, and toll bridges.
 Schools can also qualify for a variety of improvements or construction.

-Expand unique programs of specific state and local government agencies used for the furtherance of governmental and qualified purposes including the construction of transportation/transit, water/waste water systems, power generation/transmission systems, sewer systems, schools as well as facilities and equipment used in providing related qualified services to such entities.
+Expand unique programs of specific state and local government agencies used for the furtherance of governmental and qualified purposes including the construction of highways and roads, tunnels, airports, bridges, public transit, rail transport (light rail, streetcars, etc.), water/wastewater systems, telecommunications infrastructure, health infrastructure, power generation/transmission systems, sewer systems, solid waste (collection and disposal), parking garages, highspeed broadband, and schools, as well as facilities and equipment used in providing related qualified services to such entities.

 Frequently Asked Questions and Fact Sheet